operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 and constructed to be executed by scorecard.

-Scorecard assumes it is being executed with access to a configured Kube cluster.
+Scorecard assumes it is being executed with access to a configured Kubernetes cluster.
 Each test is executed within a Pod by scorecard, from which pod logs are aggregated and test results sent to the console.

-Scorecard has built-in basic and OLM tests but also provides a means to execute custom test definitions.
+Scorecard has built-in basic and OLM tests, and it also provides a means to execute custom test definitions.

 ## Requirements

 The scorecard tests make no assumptions as to the state of the operator being tested.
 Creating operators and custom resources for an operator are left outside the scope of the scorecard itself.

 Scorecard tests can however create whatever resources they